Page updated on January 22, 2020

 - Wonderlass – Wonderlass is owned and operated by Allison Marshall.
 She helps bloggers and creative entrepreneurs to start an online business, stand out and grow their income online.
-She has free courses, YouTube videos and wealth of blog posts brimming with helpful information.
+She has free courses, YouTube videos and a wealth of blog posts brimming with helpful information.

 - Pat Flynn’s Build Your Own Brand – A Free 5-Day Challenge to Help You Build a Brand and Website You Can Be Proud Of.
 Pat Flynn is a wealth of information for bloggers.
 He has a podcast, a YouTube channel, a plethora of articles, and more courses just waiting for you to check out.

 - Cloud Living – Founded by Tung Tran, Cloud Living “Helps you start, grow & monetize profitable websites.”
 The website includes informative posts, and they offer a free course.
 While I am mentioning Tung, I would be remiss if I did not direct you to The $10K Challenge: Building a Profitable Authority Site From Scratch that he started Feb 2018.
 His challenge has been both interesting and inspiring.